 Arsenic compounds were more widely used in the past, for example in pesticides and veterinary drugs, but there are currently no registered uses for inorganic arsenic for food crops or for animal production in Australia and New Zealand.
-Inorganic arsenic is registered for use in timber preservatives and for controlling termites in timber, and arsenic derivatives are used in herbicides for turfs and lawns, and cotton.
+Inorganic arsenic is registered for use in timber preservatives and for controlling termites in timber.

 Arsenic in seaweed and other foods